HugoDaniel/hugodaniel.com/content/posts/2021-01-26-the-life-of-a-web-component.md

 ## Conclusion

-I am enjoying playing with Web Components and believe that they provide a fertile ground for experimentation.
+I am having fun playing with Web Components and believe that they provide a fertile ground for experimentation.
 This post is just a quick intro to a subset of their life-cycle methods and the provided functionality included in browsers that don't need extra JS to exist.
 I will write about my further investigations with Web Components in the following days.